mdom/txtnish/README.md

 ### use_color

 If the output should be colorized with ANSI escape sequences.
 See the section *COLORS* on how to change the color settings.
-Default to 1.
+Defaults to 1.

 ### pager